h3collective/nagios_database_checks/mysql/README.md

-# opensource-test

-test for opensource repository
+check_mysql_collection
 ======================

-check_mysql_collection is a set of Nagios plugins for checking the status of a
+check_mysql_collection is a set of Nagios plugins for checking the status of a MYSQL Server.

-MYSQL Server.

 Installation